EdgeFirstAI/documentation/docs/perception/topics/imu.md

 The imu topics are managed by the `imu` service and handles publishing the orientation of the device.
 The service also supports publishing the angular velocity and linear acceleration of the device

-The imu topic are published under the `/imu` namespace.
-Tracking parameters are configurable through the `imu` service.
-See imu service configuration documentation for details.
+The imu topic is published under the `/imu` topic.

 ## /imu
 The `/imu` topic publishes information about the device's orientation, angular velocity, and linear acceleration using the [Imu](../api/sensor_msgs.md#imu) schema.